October 01, 2015

-"Our encounters will help students develop an understanding of the fundamental challenges and opportunities of interfaith engagement and the importance of tolerance and respect for divergent views," said Scott Kershner, program director and Susquehanna University chaplain.
+“Our encounters will help students develop an understanding of the fundamental challenges and opportunities of interfaith engagement, and the importance of tolerance and respect for divergent views,” says Scott Kershner, program director and Susquehanna University chaplain.

-- Meeting with the Parents Circle-a group of Jewish and Arab Israeli families who have lost loved ones in the ongoing conflict, but are using their faith to create a support group.
+- A meeting with the Parents Circle, a support group for Jewish and Arab Israelis who have lost loved ones in the ongoing conflict.

-- In-depth exploration of the Muslim, Jewish and Christian quarters of the Old City of Jerusalem.
+- In-depth exploration of the Muslim, Jewish and Christian quarters of the Old City.

-- A tour of the city of Jaffa led by a Jewish and Arab resident, each speaking from their own cultural perspective.
+- A tour of Jaffa, led by a Jewish and an Arab resident, each speaking from his or her own cultural perspective.

-- A day of learning at Yad Vashem, the Holocaust Education Center, including a meeting with a Holocaust survivor and a Muslim family that helped protect Jews during World War II.
+- A day of learning at Yad Vashem, the Holocaust Education Center, including a meeting with a Holocaust survivor and a Muslim family who helped protect Jews during World War II.

-This service-learning program, led by Michaeline Shuman, assistant provost of post-graduate outcomes and director of the Career Development Center, will focus on themes of land rights, environmental justice, Puerto Rico-U.S. relationships, social change and international development.
+The second trip, Service and Culture in Puerto Rico, will run on nearly the same timeline, Jan.
+1-15.
+Led by Michaeline Shuman, assistant provost of post-graduate outcomes and director of the Career Development Center, the service-learning program will focus on topics such as land rights, environmental justice, Puerto Rico-U.S. relations, social change and international development.

 Students will explore the culture through field trips and events throughout the island.
 They’ll meet with local community leaders, and volunteer 30-plus hours of service to local organizations working on the front line of community development.
 Field trips will include visits to the famous San Sebastian Street Festival in Old San Juan and the historic island of Culebra, and a series of hikes through El Yunque National Forest.